Computer Networks 2 - Project

 The student will have to show the scenario described below.
 The network traffic will have to be captured with Wireshark and then analyzed during the demo.

 PC connected to the Internet and acting as hotspot.

 Another device, either a smartphone or another PC, connected to the hotspot.

 A DNS Server and a Web Server run on the PC.

 A browser on the device connects to an HTTP website S1 and to an HTTPS website S2.

-The two websites must have different names and must correspond to the names of real websites.
+The two websites must correspond to the names of real websites.
 These websites may be chosen by the student.